euleros/euleros-docker-images/CONTRIBUTING.md

 * Add a major release when there is a new EulerOS distribution.
 * Add a minor release when there is any update, either CVE fixes or bug fixes.

+## What could a committer and maintainer to?

 * Make a stronger CI system.
 * Make a better document.
 * Anything to make a solid base image.